Auckland

 Q.

 Hi Tui, what is the difference between compost and potting mix?
 It seems both are pretty similar.
 Could potting mix be used in the garden?
-What is different in application between Tui Enrich Controlled Release Fertiliser and Powerfeed Controlled Release?
-Again, it looks similar to me.
+What is the benefit of Tui Enrich Controlled Release Fertiliser?
 I am a little bit confused.
 Thanks.

 Kevin Chen